laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ![top-step-cut](top-step-cut.jpg)

-On the lower steps I only traced the outer line.
+On the lower steps I only traced and cut the outer line.

 ![step-drawn-2](step-drawn-2.jpg)

-This way I can stack the other steps on top.

 ![lower-step-cut](lower-step-cut.jpg)

-Here's the top two steps.
+Here's the top two steps:

 ![top-and-lower-step](top-and-lower-step.jpg)

-All the step layers cut out.
+Continuing down the rest of the steps, these are the pieces I ended up with.

 ![cut-steps-laid-out](cut-steps-laid-out.jpg)

 ![cut-steps-stacked](cut-steps-stacked.jpg)

-Behind the top step, that will be a single row of stones, will be the main floor piece, with a matching curve to fit.

-I took a bigger piece of foam, the normal 1/2" thick, and traced the inner curve of the top step onto it.
+For the tile floor at the top, I took a bigger piece of foam, the original 1/2" thick, and traced the inner curve of the top step onto it.

 ![floor-curve-traced](floor-curve-traced.jpg)